alexander-digett/digett/src/pages/insights/thinking-mobile-how-write-killer-content-all-devices.md

 title: 'Thinking Mobile: How to Write Killer Content for All Devices'
 templateKey: blog-post
 date: 2014-11-11T16:19:47.000Z
+category:
-category: Marketing, Mobile, Strategy, Tools of the Trade
+  -Marketing, Mobile, Strategy, Tools of the Trade
 alias: thinking-mobile-how-write-killer-content-all-devices
 summary: >
  At the 2014 Content Strategy Summit, Ginny Redish discussed the do’s and don’t of content writing.
 Her most important tip: think mobile.
 But what does this mean for our content?
 Let’s go over how to create killer content that is easy to read and adaptable across multiple devices.